Exploring Edinburgh City Centre for beginners

 After you’ve enjoyed this, head towards Waverley Bridge where you have the option of going on one of the Edinburgh city centre bus tours for an hour.
 They’re a hop-on-hop-off experience and your ticket lasts all day.
 If you don’t fancy the first whole section I’ve written, then you can simply take the Waverley Bridge exit from the station instead of going to Princes Street, and start your Edinburgh adventures here.

-So, after either your first hour or two walking and exploring, or your bus tour, head up Cockburn Street where there are numerous bars and cafes and also some decent craft-type gift shops.
+So, after either your first hour or two walking and exploring, or your bus tour, continue your Edinburgh Walk for First time Visitors by heading up Cockburn Street where there are numerous bars and cafes and also some decent craft-type gift shops.
 I like Liquorice Tree Gifts, but others are good too.

 You’ll also find a photographic exhibition at Stills Gallery.